Have you ever wondered how to write a business plan step by step? Mike Andes, told us:

 It consists of three basic parts:

 - An introduction to you and your business.

 - A call to action

-One of the elevator pitches I’ve used with much success for one of my clients is:
+One of the best elevator pitches I’ve used is:

-So far that pitch has had a 5/5 success rate in achieving partnerships for when they are ready to launch.
+So far that pitch has achieved a 100% success rate in getting partnerships for the business.

 - Introduction of yourself and company.